-How to sharpen a crook knife, bent knife or hook knife
+Sharpen a hook knife, bent knife or crook knife to a razor edge.

 The tangs are level with the bottom of the handle for easier sharpening control.
 You can start by placing the knife on the stone flat on its back.

 Sharpening your crooked won't be difficult but you will need patience and a bit of practice .
 Stay relaxed.

 First clean up the back of the crooked knife blade.
 Place the back of the blade flat on your stone.
 You are not trying to take off much material.
 Just burr.
 Clean-up.

 Firmly press the blade onto the stone with your fingers keeping it true and flat on the stone.
 Some of the hooks on our knives are hollow ground on the back so you just want to get any burr off.
 The edge is aggressive.

 Begin to drag the blade back, right side edge angled at 60%, down the stone.
 Begin pivoting the end of the handle up so that the hook curve follows on the stone and you sharpen the entire edge.